A Novel Hierarchical Co-Optimization Framework for Coordinated Task Scheduling and Power Dispatch in Computing Power Networks: Introduction

 \subsection{Contributions of the Paper}

-This paper proposes a holistic, hierarchical co-optimization framework that treats the power system and the CPN as a single, integrated entity.
+In the present work, we propose a holistic, hierarchical co-optimization framework that jointly optimizes power system operations and CPN task scheduling.
 By breaking down the silos between power system operators and CPN schedulers, the framework unlocks significant economic and environmental benefits.
-It coordinates power generation dispatch with computational task scheduling across multiple timescales to align CPN energy demand with the availability of low-cost, low-carbon renewable energy. \textbf{As far as we know, this is one of the first efforts to jointly optimize the power grid and the CPN.} The main contributions of this work are summarized as follows:
+It coordinates power generation dispatch with computational task scheduling across multiple timescales to align CPN energy demand with the availability of low-cost, low-carbon renewable energy.
+To the best of our knowledge, this is one of the first efforts to jointly optimize the power grid and the CPN.
+The main contributions of this work are summarized next:

 \begin{itemize}